nagajyostna-eate/Weather/readmefile.txt

 Installations :

 install java
-install all the required plugins if the browser does not open , here we are using Firefox
+install plugin geckodriver

-import bdd scripts and click omn run
+and the change the path in the file "webHelper.java"